VenuNeosoft/animated_star_rating/README.md

 # Animated Star Rating

-A Flutter package to add interactive animated star ratings with various animation types like scale, rotate, bounce, and fade.
+A Flutter package to add interactive animated star ratings with various animation types like scale, rotate, bounce, fade and etc.

 ## Installation